SharanyaNemade/Flipkart-Management-System/README.md

 # Flipkart-Management-System
-A Flipkart clone built using Spring Boot, Java 17, Spring Security, Thymeleaf, and MySQL.
-It features secure user registration and login, role-based authentication, dynamic HTML rendering, and MVC architecture.
-Ideal for learning modern Java web app development with real-world practices.
+This Flipkart project is a database-enabled web application that implements secure user registration and login using Spring Boot and Spring Security.
+Built with Java 17, it leverages Maven, Thymeleaf for templating, Hibernate Validator for input validation, Spring Data JPA for ORM, and MySQL for persistent data storage.
+Spring Boot DevTools ensures rapid development with live reload support.
+This project follows MVC architecture and serves as a foundational blueprint for full-stack enterprise applications.